ncatlab/nlab-content/pages/3/4/9/2/2943/content.md

 A formalization in terms of [[symplectic geometry]] is in chapter IV "Statistical mechanics" of

 * [[Jean-Marie Souriau]], _Structure of dynamical systems.
-Asymplectic view of physics_ .
+A symplectic view of physics_ .
 Translated from the French by C. H. Cushman-de Vries.
 Translation edited and with a preface by R. H. Cushman and G. M. Tuynman.
 Progress in Mathematics, 149.
 Birkh&#228;user Boston, Inc., Boston, MA, 1997

 as well as in

 * [[Jean-Marie Souriau]], _Thermodynamique et g&#233;om&#233;trie_,  Lecture Notes in Math.
 676 (1978), 369&#8211;397 ([scan](http://www-lib.kek.jp/cgi-bin/kiss_prepri.v8?KN=197810025))

-Souriau model of thermodynamics has been extented for "geometric science of information" (Koszul information geometry) with a general definition of [[Fisher metric]], Euler-Poincar&#233; equation and variational definition of Souriau thermodynamics, as in:
+The Souriau model of thermodynamics has been extented for "geometric science of information" (Koszul information geometry) with a general definition of [[Fisher metric]], Euler-Poincar&#233; equation and variational definition of Souriau thermodynamics, as in:

 * Frederic Barbaresco, _Koszul information geometry and Souriau geometric, temperature_, Capacity of Lie Group Thermodynamics, MDPI Entropy, n&#176;16,  4521-4565 (2014) [pdf](http://www.mdpi.com/1099-4300/16/8/4521/pdf); _Symplectic structure of information geometry: Fisher metric and Euler-Poincar&#233; equation of Souriau Lie group thermodynamics_, GSI'15, Springer LCNS __9389__, 529-540 (2015) [doi](https://doi.org/10.1007/978-3-319-25040-3_57)